bywatersolutions/koha-plugin-edifact-rittenhouse/README.md

 This section lets you set the suffix for the Invoices messages Koha will look for from the vendor.

+### Append .dl to processed files

+When enabled, downloaded invoice files are renamed on the vendor server by appending `.dl` to the original filename after a successful download.

+For example:

+`invoice_20260909121212.EIN` → `invoice_20260909121212.EIN.dl`

+This option is useful for vendors that expect downloaded files to be marked as processed by appending `.dl`, rather than by modifying the existing file suffix.

+When this option is disabled, the plugin retains its default behavior of changing the first character of the three-character file suffix to `E` (for example, `.INV` becomes `.ENV`).
+If the resulting filename would be unchanged, such as with an `.EIN` file, no rename is attempted.

 ### LIN values

 Each order line in Koha generates an LIN segment in an Edifact Order message.